atugman/IBM-Cloud/Labs/Terraform-Lab/lab.md

-Lab: The Value of Terraform - Basic Handling of Dependent Resources
+Lab: Basic Handling of Dependent Resources in Terraform
 ========

 ### Introduction